 2018 – Coworking spaces continue to be at the cutting edge of changes in the world of work and many begin to accept cryptocurrency as payment.

 2018 – After attaining its 50th location in New York City, WeWork is now the second-biggest private office tenant in Manhattan.
 The company expects to take over JP Morgan Chase, the largest private office tenant, estimating a further addition of 750,000 square feet of office space in New York for the year.
-The company are valued at over £15 billion, with 250,000 members in 431 offices across 80 cities.
+The company is valued at over £15 billion, with 250,000 members in 431 offices across 80 cities.

 2018 – London is currently the capital of coworking, with more coworking spaces than New York, San Francisco and Berlin.
 Coworking occupies 10.7 million square feet of office space in Central London alone.